JoshuaKGoldberg/Goldblog/content/blog/my-plans-for-2023/index.md

 My personal life was too chaotic to commit to such a large project...

 ...but I have the time now!
-And I'm working with someone very exciting to help make this a reality!
 Hooray!

 The current plan is to create free companion videos for each of the major topics discussed in each of the _Learning TypeScript_ book chapters.